DorelComan/RandomPeerSampling/README.md

 # TASKS

 - Set thread for periodical ping of Samplers

-- Test gossipPush
-- Tes pull send-receive
+- Test pull send-receive
 - Work on error of NseCLient if NSE Server is closed

-- Brahms with one element in localview didn't work, probably rand() has problems;

 # Modules
     - PushSender [Controlled by Brahms]
-    - PushReceiver [Queried by brahms]
+    + PushReceiver [Queried by brahms]

     - PullServer [Autonomous]
     - PullClient [Brahms]